Rebounder workouts have become increasingly popular, so you might be wondering if the health benefits are real and how to get started.

 How Long Should I Rebound for Lymphatic Drainage?

 You should aim to rebound for at least 10-15 minutes each session.
 This gives your body enough time to create the pumping effect that helps move lymph fluid.
-You don't need to bounce vigorously – gentle, consistent movement works well for lymphatic health.
+You don’t need to bounce vigorously.
+Gentle, consistent movement works well for lymphatic health.
 You can also do two or three shorter sessions throughout the day rather than one longer session.
-But ultimately, even a few minutes of gentle bouncing several times a day can help support your lymphatic health!
+But ultimately, even a few minutes of gentle bouncing a couple of times a day can help support your lymphatic health!

 Is Rebounding Good for Over 50?